This section discusses the changes that you need to be aware of when migrating your application to Elasticsearch 7.0.

 requests if both below conditions are met:

-queries, or implicitly via multi-term queries such as
+term or terms queries, or implicitly via multi-term queries such as

-or fuzzy
+prefix, wildcard or fuzzy queries.

 This change affects both existing indices created with Elasticsearch 6.x and new indices created with Elasticsearch 7.x.

-parameter of fuzzy
+transpositions parameter of fuzzy query

-has been changed to true
+has been changed to true.

-deprecated in 6.x have been removed.
+lowercase_expanded_terms deprecated in 6.x have been removed.

 0

-rather than 1
+rather than 1.

-geo_bounding_box
+geo_bounding_box query

 now include entire geohash cell, instead of just geohash center.

-crossing the dateline in a `geo_shape `query is now processed
+envelope crossing the dateline in a `geo_shape `query is now processed

 correctly when specified using REST API instead of having its left and